olga-terekhova/olga-terekhova/README.md

 - ⚡ Fun fact: ...
 -->

 In ♥️ with all things data.
-Background in data engineering, business analysis and project management.
+[Background](https://www.linkedin.com/in/olga-terekhova/) in data engineering, business analysis and project management.

-Alumna of Vector Institute Monthers and Machine Learning program.
+Alumna of [Vector Institute](https://vectorinstitute.ai/) [Mothers and Machine Learning program](https://vectorinstitute.ai/mothers-and-machine-learning/).
 My capstone projects is at https://github.com/olga-terekhova/weather-co2.

 I live in 🇨🇦.
 I'm waiting for my Canadian citizenship and I got bored of checking the citizenship application tracker everyday!
 Now scripting this mundane activity at https://github.com/olga-terekhova/check-citizenship.